carlylechia/CATALOGUE/README.md

   ```
   gem install Rspec
   ```
-  - Run `Rubocop` and fix linters errors, if any.
+  - Run `rubocop -A` and fix linters errors, if any.
   - Run the ruby program in your terminal thus:
   ```
   main.rb